Speech

 permanent economic stabilisation.

-Management of the bank crisis2
+Management of the bank crisis

 To those of us who were working on the initial banking problems it was soon clear that